xta0/xta0.me/_posts/2020-01-13-os-system-programming-4.md

 ### Concurrent Server

-So far, in the server:
-- Listen will queue requests
-- Buffering present elsewhere
-- But <mark>server waits for each connection to terminate before initiating the next</mark>
+So far, our server implementation listens and queues requests, and <mark>it waits for each connection to terminate before initiating the next</mark>.

 A concurrent server can handle and service a new connection before the previous client disconnects.
 We don't need to wait for the previous connection to finish.